Alfred Vernon Galbraith: Galbraith's Grand Design

+Undoubtedly, the main social and economic beneficiaries of Galbraith’s’ Grand Design were small rural settlements like Heyfield, Mansfield, Myrtleford, Bruthen, Orbost, Cann River, Colac, Alexandra and Swifts Creek which grew into thriving communities based upon the timber industry.

+These became flourishing “Timber Towns” with jobs, decent housing, schools, shops, sporting clubs, public transport and health care.
+A more secure and safer place for families than the previous itinerant sawmills set deep in the bush which was characteristic of the earlier period.

 Galbraith was also widely known throughout Australia and overseas.
 He took a leading role in organising the 1928 British Empire Forestry Conference in Australia and represented Victoria at a similar conference in 1935.
 He planned to attend the 1947 conference in England but was forced to withdraw due to failing health.

 Alfred Vernon Galbraith died 29 March 1949, while still Chairman of the Forests Commission, aged 58.
-Later in April 1949, Finton George Gerraty who began his forestry career at Creswick in 1915 was appointed as the new Chairman.
+Later in April 1949, Finton George Gerraty who began his forestry career at Creswick in 1915 was appointed as the new Chairman and had the job to implement Galbraith's grand vision.

 Among his many legacies, the new student accommodation block, AVG House, at the Victorian School of Forestry was named in his honour in 1961.